hallb/hallb.github.io/_posts/2013-11-11-pinterest-for-business-and-all-in-one-seo-pack.markdown

 keywords: wordpress, seo
 ---

+The two main steps are to create a Pinterest for Businsess account, and then confirm your website.

 ## Get Set up on Pinterest for Business

 - Go to <a title="Pinterest for Business" href="http://business.pinterest.com/">http://business.pinterest.com/</a> and click on &#8220;Join as a Business&#8221;